Sharona: History

+Ancient times

+Approximately 1.5 kilometers southeast of Sharona lies the ruin of Horvat Sharona, where a water spring with a well-preserved spring house can be still found.
+In the 4th century, Eusebius mentioned a district called Sharona extending from Mount Tabor to the Sea of Tiberias.

+Archaeologist Eleazar Sukenik identified the remains of an ancient synagogue at the site, based on a basalt lintel decorated with a seven-branched menorah, flanked by two birds, and a rosette.
+He also noted another basalt stone, probably part of a frieze, carved with grapevine motifs.
+West of the ruin are the remains of a church, and to the south are two impressive tombs.
+According to archaeologist Zvi Ilan, ancient Sharona appears to have originally contained a synagogue, with a church constructed later at the periphery of the site.

 Crusader period

 In the early 13th century, the geographer Yaqut al-Hamawi described Sârûniyyah as "a pass near Tabariyya, you go up it to reach At Tûr".

 Ottoman era

 Incorporated into the Ottoman Empire in 1517 with all of Palestine, Sharona appeared under the name of Saruniyya in the 1596 tax registers as being in the nahiya (subdistrict) of Tabariyya under the Liwa of Safad.
 It had an entirely Muslim population consisting of 17 households.
 They paid taxes on wheat, barley, occasional revenues, goats and beehives; a total of 3592 Akçe.

 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, though unnamed.

 In 1875, Victor Guérin visited Sarona and noted:

 "This village is divided into two quarters; the houses are rudely built on two hillocks rising round a valley.
 This is watered from a spring enclosed in a sort of small square chamber, the floor of which is formed of large slabs, and which has a vaulted vestibule built of regular stones."

 In 1881, the Palestine Exploration Fund's Survey of Western Palestine noted "basaltic stone houses, containing about 250 Moslems, situated in arable plain, without trees."

 According to Avneri, Sarona was settled by Circassian refugees from the Caucasus in 1878, but by 1910 they had moved elsewhere and had been replaced by Arabs.
 The land was purchased from the Arabs by the Jewish Colonization Association in 1910.

 In 1913, a Jewish settlement called Rama, but also called Sarona, was established close to the Arab village by ahuza (estate) members from Chicago.
 The impact of World War I, poor conditions, and the lack of sufficient manpower kept the new settlement impoverished and debt-ridden.